 Intra-articular fracture of distal tibia and fracture of distal fibula [lateral malleolus fracture] treated by open reduction and internal fixation.

-The tibia has been fixed by distal tibia anatomical plate and fibula has been fixed using one third tubular plate.
+The tibia has been fixed by the distal tibia anatomical plate and fibula has been fixed using a one-third tubular plate.

 Image 22 – AP and Lateral Views of Interlocked Fracture Tibia

-Following xray are of 49 years old truck driver who met with accident and had closed fracture tibia and fibula and a heel flap avulsion.
+Following x-ray are of 49 years old truck driver who met with an accident and had closed fracture tibia and fibula and a heel flap avulsion.

-The tibia was treated with closed reduction and internal fixation using intramedullary interlocked nail.
+The tibia was treated with closed reduction and internal fixation using an intramedullary interlocked nail.

 Also visible [arrow] in the image is Steinmann pin used to fix heel flap.